Comet Tempel 2: Visibility and Brightness in August 2026

 Why is it called Comet 10P/Tempel 2?

 Comet 10P/Tempel 2 is named after its discoverer, German astronomer Ernst Wilhelm Tempel, who first spotted it on July 4, 1873.
 The “P” means it is a periodic comet, returning to the inner Solar System again and again, and “10” shows that it was the 10th periodic comet to receive an official number.
-The “2” helps distinguish it from another periodic comet discovered by Tempel.
+The “2” distinguishes it from 9P/Tempel 1, another periodic comet discovered by Wilhelm Tempel.

 Comet 10P/Tempel 2’s orbit